Emotional Intelligence Certification: Do Life Coaches Need It?

 Notice how this niche automatically disqualifies the majority of potential clients.
 However, his ideal client — high-performing men of color — will directly feel called to work with him.

-The more niched-down you become, the smaller the pool of potential clients — but the more compelling you become to these exact people!
+The more niched-down you become, the smaller the pool of potential clients — but the more compelling you become to these exact people.

 Some examples of deliverables you can include in an emotional intelligence coaching package include:

-• Voxer coaching in between sessions
+• Voxer support in between sessions

 • Workbooks with emotional intelligence exercises